Image processing directly in the PLC

 GIC’s PL-100 mini programmable logic controller is a real-time system designed for multiple input and output arrangements.
 The PL-100 can control a wide variety of devices to support the user’s evolving ...

-April 2018, Emerson Automation Solutions, PLCs, DCSs & Controllers
+September 2018, Rockwell Automation, PLCs, DCSs & Controllers